 Be sure to use the function key to select the display device before starting to play video.
-Do not change the display device while playing video.
+Do not change the display device or audio device while playing media files.

 Do not change the display device under the following conditions.